mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 We can then apply the same logic to create other MPI objects/concepts:
 - MPI Group + context ID = an MPI Communicator (with a Topology since the group had one) And then:
-- MPI Comm + memory region = an MPI Window (now featuring a topology structure)
+- MPI Comm + memory region = an MPI Window (now featuring a topology structure to boot)
-- MPI Comm + File handle = MPI file (now featuring a topology structure)
+- MPI Comm + File handle = MPI file (now featuring a topology structure to boot)

 ### Naming schemes/coordinates